diodechain/diode-docs/content/Installation/install-diode-drive-on-windows.md

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/fl06iuxxe4/1699907371914/image.png)

-Once installed, double click "Diode Drive" in the start menu to run it.
+Once installed, double click "Diode Collab" in the start menu to run it.

 Some systems may show a firewall warning.
 If so, click "Allow access".

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/pdmdxj1qd6/1699979884252/image.png)

-**NOTE:** You must have Microsoft Edge installed because the Diode Drive application UI requires "Webview"
+**NOTE:** You must have Microsoft Edge installed because the Diode Collab application UI requires "Webview"

 **3\.
 Verify Diode Drive is running**

-When Diode Drive starts up, it will load as a small orange icon in the task bar:
+When Diode Collab starts up, it will load as a small orange icon in the task bar:

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/fl06iuxxe4/1699907821389/image.png)

 ---

-When Diode Drive starts on Windows, the little orange Diode Drive icon will sometimes load in a group in the task bar.
+When Diode Collab starts on Windows, the little orange Diode Collab icon will sometimes load in a group in the task bar.
 To see the icon, you have to click on the up arrow ( ^ ) in the task bar to see the hidden icon group.
-You can drag the Diode Drive icon out of the group into the base task bar to keep it from loading there in the future.
+You can drag the Diode Collab icon out of the group into the base task bar to keep it from loading there in the future.

-Clicking the orange Diode Drive icon will drop-down / pop-up menu options.
+Clicking the orange Diode Collab icon will drop-down / pop-up menu options.
 Click "Open" to open the app.

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/pdmdxj1qd6/1709654365259/image.png)

 ---

 That's it!
-Diode Drive is installed and active on your system.
+Diode Collab is installed and active on your system.

 **NEXT STEP:** [**Create an Account**](https://app.docs.diode.io/docs/using/getting-started/)